mattcarlotta/nvi/README.md

 | `help` | | Prints usage help. |
 | `version` | | Prints version. |

 † Without a command and with `--debug`, it'll report what it finds and exits.
-With a `--` command, the found keys are added to the required set and must be defined before the ENVs and command are emitted.
+With a `--` command, the found keys are added to the required ENV set and must be defined before the ENVs and command are emitted.

 Unrecognized commands are warned about on stderr and ignored.